 Spray your hair with a texturising spray like the VO5 Dry Texturising Spray to give your bun added texture and grip.

 3. Tease Your Hair

 Fine hair?
 Plump up your hair by using a comb to gently backcomb random sections of your ponytail.

-You can read all about how to tease your hair for more volume, here.
+Check out all about how to tease your hair for more volume.

 4. Wrap Your Hair Into A Bun

 Now the prep is done it’s time to create your messy bun!
 Twist your ponytail around on itself, wrapping it into a bun and securing with bobby pins.

 Leave a few loose strands around your face for a more natural, lived-in look.

 Editor’s tip: For a seamless finish, try to use bobby pins that match the colour of your hair.
 This way, you won’t be able to see the clip poking out of your bun.